matn7/CS-Notes/src/main/java/angular/README.md

 constructor(private router: Router, private authenticate: AuthenticationService) {}
 ```

-### Hierarchical Injector
+### Hierarchical Injector.

-- **AppModule:** Same Instance of Service is available Application-wide
+- **AppModule**: Same Instance of Service is available Application-wide.
-- **AppComponent:** Same Instance of Service is available from all Components (but not for other Services)
+- **AppComponent**: Same Instance of Service is available from all Components (but not for other Services).
-- **Any other Component:** Same Instance of Service is available for the Component and all its child components
+- **Any other Component**: Same Instance of Service is available for the Component and all its child components.

 ### Routing

-- An Relative path, appends to current path.
+- Relative path, appends to current path.

 ### Observables